ErGudduSharma/DS_ML_Projects_1/README.md

   The main objective of this project is to:
   Explore the relationship between various features and COVID-19.
   Handle missing values and outliers.
-  Visualize the data to better understand trends and distributions.
+  Visualize the data to understand trends and distributions better.
   Build machine learning models to predict the likelihood of a patient having COVID-19.

 ## Dataset Source
-  The dataset used for this analysis is hypothetical and can be downloaded from [Insert dataset link if available or remove this section].
+  The hypothetical dataset used for this analysis can be downloaded from [Insert dataset link if available or remove this section].

 ## Technologies Used
   Python: Programming language used for data analysis and model building.